 “The towering terror from hell!”

-Once again this features the usual team with executive producers Samuel Z. Arkoff and James H. Nicholson,and original music by Albert Glasser and cinematography by Jack Marta, with art direction by Walter E. Keller and make up by Jack H Young.
+Once again this features the usual team with executive producers Samuel Z. Arkoff and James H. Nicholson, original music by Albert Glasser, and cinematography by Jack Marta, with art direction by Walter E. Keller and makeup by Jack H Young.

-War of the Colossal Beast is the sequel to the very successful The Amazing Colossal Man, which at the conclusion of the that film, Col. Glenn Manning (Dean Parkin-he also played The Cyclops) had grown to over sixty feet.
-In this follow up, Glenn Manning spends the entire time grunting and groaning like a mythic monster rather than an over-sized man suffering from radiation poisoning.
+War of the Colossal Beast is the sequel to the very successful The Amazing Colossal Man, which at the conclusion of that film, Col. Glenn Manning (Dean Parkin-he also played The Cyclops) had grown to over sixty feet.
+In this follow-up, Glenn Manning spends the entire time grunting and groaning like a mythic monster rather than an oversized man suffering from radiation poisoning.
 After he is shot down by the military, he is imagined dead at the bottom of Nevada’s Hoover Dam.
-Here, Col. Manning’s sister Joyce played by Sally Fraser is convinced that her brother survived the onslaught of fire power and even his fall to the bottom of the dam.
+Here, Col. Manning’s sister Joyce played by Sally Fraser is convinced that her brother survived the onslaught of firepower and even his fall to the bottom of the dam.
 She hears rumors about large amounts of food being stolen in Mexico, and so decides to take a trip down there accompanied by Major Mark Baird (Roger Pace) and Russ Bender as scientist Dr. Carmichael.

-Joyce, Major Baird and Dr Carmichael do find Glenn but their search uncovers a horribly disfigured version of the giant man who’s face is now a grotesquely crushed skull, distorted mashed cheekbones, jaw muscles and cracked teeth and one hell of a gaping eye socket.
-Still insane from the condition of his rapid growth and driven even more mad like a ravenous, wild animal foraging through abandoned cars for left overs.
-Manning is brought back to the U.S. by the army, yet he escapes once again goes on another rampage this time through Southern California, ultimately to the top of Griffith Park Observatory at the top of the Hollywood Hills where there’s uh oh a bus load of little kiddies.
+Joyce, Major Baird, and Dr Carmichael do find Glenn but their search uncovers a horribly disfigured version of the giant man whose face is now a grotesquely crushed skull, distorted mashed cheekbones, jaw muscles and cracked teeth, and one hell of a gaping eye socket.
+Still insane from the condition of his rapid growth and driven even madder like a ravenous, wild animal foraging through abandoned cars for leftovers.
+Manning is brought back to the U.S. by the army, yet he escapes once again and goes on another rampage this time through Southern California, ultimately to the top of Griffith Park Observatory at the top of the Hollywood Hills where there’s uh oh a busload of little kiddies.
 Joyce somehow manages to get through to her deranged brother, in a moment of clarity, he realizes that he’s become a monstrosity and commits suicide by grabbing onto the high-voltage power lines electrocuting himself at the very last few seconds of the film as it turns into glorious color.

 “Terror Comes In Small Packages!”